 Masking off the unpainted side with painter's tape is another alternative.
 But masking is time-consuming, requiring as long as half an hour to mask a small room with one door and one window.
 If the room has complexities like crown molding and wall fixtures, taping time increases.
 Quality painter's tape, which can never be reused, is very expensive.

 All paint edgers promise to eliminate the chaos of freehand painting.
-Paint edgers usually slide or roll and use the unpainted surface as a track to keep them in line.
+Paint edgers usually slide or roll and use the unpainted surface like a track to keep them in line.
 Paint edgers, being a specialty tool, can be expensive.
-But other than replacement pads or roller covers, this is a cost that remains static for as long as the tool remains in functioning condition.
+Other than replacement pads or roller covers, this is a cost that remains static for as long as the tool remains in functioning condition.
 Contrast this with the cost of continuing to buy painter's tape on a continuous basis.

 Paint edgers are standalone tools designed solely for the purpose of drawing straight lines along the edges of field (or main) areas.
 They completely eliminate cutting-in, painter's tape, and masking tape by allowing you to run paint directly alongside areas that you do not intend to paint.

-Paint edgers come in two types: roller-style or pad-style.
-Roll-on edgers lay down the majority of the paint with a small flocked paint roller cover.
-Some include a metal or plastic shield to prevent paint from slopping over to the other side.
+Roller edgers lay down the majority of the paint with a small flocked paint roller cover.
+Some brands include a metal or plastic shield to prevent the paint from slopping over to the other side.

-- Replenishing: If a paint edger has a special roller or pad that is difficult to find or is very expensive, the overall cost of the edger skyrockets.
+- If a paint edger has a special roller or pad that is difficult to find or is very expensive, the overall cost of the edger skyrockets.

-- Leading Edge: What is the paint edger's edge-most point?
+- What is the paint edger's edge-most point?
 For some edgers, it may be a small brush.
 For others, a metal or plastic guard.
 Other edgers may have no defined edge point other than the edger itself.

-- Movement: Paint edgers need to move.
+- Paint edgers need to move.
 Roller-style edgers move with the least friction, but speed can be difficult to control.
 Pad-style edgers are easy to control, but the paint tends to smear.